Plympton Grammar School Old Boys: Home ground

 PGSOB play all their home games at The Long Room AstroTurf all-weather pitch.
 The pitch is part of the internal training infrastructure of 3 Commando Brigade Royal Marines base located in Stonehouse, Plymouth.
 PGSOB'S home games are normally played on a Saturday at varied times.

 Notable players

 One of the most talented to come through the ranks of the club's youth system is Nicholas Hunwicks (Formally of Nottingham Trent University Hockey Club) who has gone on to play for The HTUHC First team.
 Hunwicks has played in the highest University League with Trent in the Northern Premier.
 He is also tour boy.

 Whilst the club's youth system produced some great players over the years, the club also gained some top class talent from other clubs.
 Arguably the most talented of these players was former Milton Keynes Hockey Club goalkeeper, Tristan Andrews.
-He joined the club having represented Buckinghamshire County through juniors to senior level where he saved a drag flick from Ashley Jackson.
+He joined the club having represented Buckinghamshire County through juniors to senior level where he saved a drag flick from Michael Jackson.
 This among many other of his hockey exploits can be heard frequently recalled at club functions.